 3. Lean can work great when the resources and time is scare

 1. Requires proficient team that as the process is highly team-dependent

 2. Decisions are to be made quickly during the process

 3. There are chances that the team may get distracted due multi-tasking and varied responsibilities in small teams

 Now you know a dozen SDLC Methodologies.
 Each has a different use case, peculiar traits, forte and of course weakness.
-Some focusing on the process while other has end-user at its core.
-Some are conventional and rigid while some has evolved over the time to serve as per the changing requirements.
+Some focusing on the process while other have end-user at their core.
+Some are conventional and rigid while some have evolved over time to serve as per the changing requirements.
 Choosing the right methodology according to the project needs and the product will definitely elevate the success rate of your project.
 Or if you are still unsure which SDLC methodology will work for you, feel free to contact us.